schadokar/schadokar.dev/content/posts/create-an-ethereum-dapp-with-react-and-docker/index.md

 Create a new folder `contracts`and a new file `Message.sol` in the contracts folder and paste the below code.

-Message.sol
+{{< gist schadokat 339824556db3c6f53d3172ab227cac0b >}}

 We’re creating a simple message contract.
-There will be 3 functions in this smart contract (1) constructor (2) setMessage (3) getMessage
+There will be 3 functions in this smart contract
+1) constructor
+2) setMessage
+3) getMessage

 In the Message smart contract when it will run for the first time, that time the `constructor`will set the message as the initial message.